Please enable JavaScript

 Which treatment is most effective against lupus?

-The diagnosis of lupus marks the beginning of medical management that does not necessarily aim for a complete cure, but rather for remission, meaning the control of inflammation to prevent irreversible damage.
-Management of lupus must be personalized and adjusted according to the severity of organ involvement and the patient’s profile (age, pregnancy, other existing diseases, etc.).
-It ranges from basic monitoring combined with the prescription of antimalarial drugs for mild cases, to intensive treatment protocols that include immunosuppressive or biologic therapies for severe situations.
+The diagnosis of lupus marks the beginning of management that does not necessarily aim for a complete cure, but rather for remission, meaning the control of inflammation to prevent irreversible damage.
+Lupus management must be a personalized approach, adjusted according to the severity of organ involvement and the patient’s profile (age, pregnancy, other existing diseases, etc.).
+It ranges from basic monitoring combined with the prescription of antimalarial drugs for mild cases, to intensive protocols that include immunosuppressive or biologic therapies for severe situations.
 Each strategy seeks to maintain the balance of the immune system, prevent flares, and reduce the development of complications.

-The current range of medical treatments now makes it possible to offer an almost normal life to most patients with lupus, provided they adhere strictly to their therapy.
+The current range of available medical treatments now makes it possible to offer an almost normal life to most patients with lupus, provided that they adhere strictly to their prescribed therapy.

 4 minutes to understand your skin.
 Our dermatological diagnostic guides you toward the ideal skincare for your specific needs.
 Simple, quick, personalized.